Measurement Sensors for the Metal and Steel Industry

 The metal and steel industry relies on several different sensor types to maintain the production process and ensure adequate quality control.
 For example, laser profilers (such as the LJ-X8000 Series) are ideal for measuring the width of the finished product, as well as the length and speed in the rolling mills.

-Likewise, confocal laser sensors (such as CL-3000 Series) could be used to measure thickness and sheet and roll crowns.
+Likewise, confocal laser sensors (such as CL-3000 Series) could be used to measure thickness of sheets and roll crowns.

 Integrating Measurement Sensors into Steel Inspection Processes

-If you're looking to improve your steel inspection processes and ensure the highest level of quality control, contact KEYENCE today.
+For more information on how our laser snapshot sensors for the metal and steel industry can be used in your applications, contact us today.
 Our team of experts will guide you in choosing the perfect measurement sensors for your specific needs in the metal and steel industry.